Microdosing podcast: How GE HealthCare’s Command Center technology can offer reasons for optimism as healthcare providers address tough challenges.

 28 Feb 2023

-During this Microdosing podcast episode, host Paul Schrimpf and Jeff Terry, CEO and founder of GE HealthCare Command Centers, have a candid discussion about some of the most critical challenges in healthcare today.
+During this Microdosing podcast episode, host Paul Schrimpf and Jeff Terry, CEO and founder of GE HealthCare Command Center, have a candid discussion about some of the most critical challenges in healthcare today.
 Their outlook is optimistic and focused on how technology can help overcome these challenges.
 Here’s a summary of their conversation.

 What is a command center?